pushkin-consortium/pushkin/docs-gitbook/getting-started/quickstart.md

 $ pushkin start;
 ```

-Now browse to `http://localhost` to see the stub website.
+Now browse to `http://localhost` (or your IPv4 Public IP address) to see the stub website.

 When you are done looking at your website, stop it by running: